French nationality of an adopted child

 The documents to be provided are as follows:

-- Proof of identity of the adopted person.
+- Proof of identity.
 For example, Republican identity card, foreigner passport, school card.

-- Certificate of French nationality of the adopter
+- Certificate of French nationality or any documents proving French nationality

-- Proof of identity of the adopter.
-For example, national identity card, French passport, driving license
+- Proof of identity.
+For example, national identity card, French passport, driving license.

 Instructions on the documents to be provided